 Located close to the Bethlehem town centre the village features panoramic views including The Mount and harbour and there’s a lifestyle option to suit everyone.
-You can choose from a townhouse, an independent apartment or the extra support of a serviced apartment.
+You can choose from a townhouse, an independent apartment or the extra support of an assisted-living apartment.
 If your needs change over time, our state-of-the-art care centre provides 122 care rooms offering resthome, hospital and specialist dementia care.
 Bob Owens care centre is located within the same village community and, as a Ryman resident, you will have priority access.

 The amenities include an all-weather bowling green, indoor heated swimming pool, spa, grand internal atrium, library, gym, hair and beauty salon, bar and shop.